-A firsthand account is based on an author’s personal experience.
-In a firsthand account, the person who is writing about the event was actually there to see it take place.
+A firsthand account is based on the author’s personal experience.
+In a firsthand account, the person writing about the event was there to see it occur.

-The author will tell about the event using the first person point of view with pronouns such as I, me, and we.
+The author will describe the event using the first-person point of view with pronouns such as I, me, and we.

-- his/her feelings or thoughts about what is taking place
+- their feelings or thoughts about what is taking place

 - specific details